-At December 31, 2022, we had liabilities for unrecognized tax benefits and related interest of \$465 million of which we have reclassified \$201 million to other current liabilities for the amounts expected to settle in 2023.
+At December 31, 2023, we had liabilities for unrecognized tax benefits and related interest of \$290 million, of which \$2 million is reflected in Other current liabilities on our Consolidated Balance Sheet for the amounts expected to settle in 2024.
 See Note 19, "Income Taxes," for further discussion.